andrei512/APTableController/Article.md

-# APTableViewController - Table views made easy
+# Table views made easy

 Most iOS app use table views in a way or another to display lists of data.
 Objective-C and iOS has changed a lot recently.
 Table views on the other hand got only a few improvements.
 Let's discuss the problems UITableView has and a solution to them.